GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 `ARR=0` is not a usable PWM period. `ARR=65535` produces 65536 period ticks, which cannot be written to a 16-bit CCR for the mode-dependent exact endpoint.
-`TIM_ConfigPWMChannels()` rejects either boundary instead of silently approximating or clamping it.
+PWM duty conversion rejects either boundary instead of silently approximating or clamping it.

 ### Polarity